wulab-github/BispAntonKMC/README.md

     3: BispRBKMCresult_trj_SamplTry_TgCel_GS15_PDWT0.pdb   >>>> the snapshots from the simulation with the PDB format

+In order to test other linker systems, one need to change the input files in the source codes.

-The format of the output file with the records of interactions are shown as:
+The format of the output file with the records of interactions is shown as following:

          100     0     0     0
          200     0     0     0